nikitaizmailov/optiver_assessment/README.md

 # optiver_assessment
-Completed optiver coding mathematical assessment for quant researcher.
+Completed and passed initial optiver coding mathematical assessment for quant researcher.
 Answers to all 3 questions.